128technology/docs/docs/plugin_ha_sync_redundancy.md

 #### Issues Fixed

-- **PLUGIN-1580**  Communication through HA sync interface was broken after one of HA node was rebooted
+- **PLUGIN-1580**  Communication through HA sync interface was broken after one HA node was rebooted

   _**Resolution:**_ Set a priority on the teams interface so each node prefers the same interface as active